ignasdamunskis/passive-events-support/README.md

 | Touch | `touchstart`, `touchmove`, `touchenter`, `touchend`, `touchleave` |
 | Mouse | `mouseout`, `mouseleave`, `mouseup`, `mousedown`, `mousemove`, `mouseenter`, `mousewheel`, `mouseover` |

-While on small projects with no dependencies the default import might work like a charm, on a project with loaded 3rd parties, like **jQuery**, it might not work and cause some of the event listeners break.
-See the exact issues and how to fix it in the sections below.
+While on small projects with no dependencies the default import might work like a charm, on a project with loaded 3rd parties, like **jQuery**, it might cause some of the event listeners break.
+See the exact issue and how to fix it in the sections below.

 ## Known Issue